 USD Sites provides a pre-configured environment with a robust set of themes and plugins that site owners can use to create their own web space.
 USD Sites is not a custom development environment, which means that users may not install their own themes or plugins or obtain access to the back end of the service.

 If users prefer having more design or development freedom and have the expertise for executing a custom site, we encourage that a site be built in the space provided with every MySanDiego e-mail account.
 More information available at http://www.sandiego.edu/its/connect/web/personal.php.

-University Web Services provides account start-up, basic technical assistance with the WordPress service, and management of a small number of themes but does not provide web design consultation, in-depth personalized training, or assistance with custom CSS or other design and development tasks.
+University Web Services provides account start-up and management of a small number of themes but does not provide web design consultation, in-depth personalized training, or assistance with custom CSS or other design and development tasks.
 WordPress is open-source software and there is online documentation and information available at http://wordpress.org.